forwinder15/learndiesels/content/posts/2019-08-10--run-away-diesels/index.md

 ---
 title: Why Diesel Engines Run Away And How To Prevent It
-category: Diagnosing Problems
+category: diagnosing problems
 cover: runaway.png
 author: Johnathan Coker
-updated: 'Last updated: Aug 10, 2020'
+updated: "Last updated: Aug 10, 2020"
 ---

 ![unsplash.com](./runaway.png)

 If you work on or own a diesel piece of equipment or vehicle you have likely heard a story about a time when a diesel engine **_Ran Away_**.
 It may have sounded something like this…